 What accreditation means for us

 Looking outward, being accredited is good for Seton Home Study School because it means that Seton is valued in the world of education.
-An external organization, AdvancED, assesses Seton for its performance on world-wide established standards, and we meet or exceed those standards.
+An external organization, MSA, assesses Seton for its performance on world-wide established standards, and we meet or exceed those standards.

 Because we meet or exceed these standards, and have the accreditation to prove it, Seton is accepted as a peer by other institutions, and this acceptance serves to validate homeschooling in the eyes of educators everywhere.